Dogs In The Kitchen Are A Bad Idea

 Some popular dog training questions are: Should I allow my dog in the bedroom?
-Should I allow my dog on the couch?
-Should I let my dog on the bed?
+Should I let my dog on the bed/couch?
 Should I allow my dog in the kitchen?
 These are all great questions, but the answer is, these are personal choices.
-I inevitably get asked, what do you do Russell?
+I’m inevitably asked, “what do you do Russell?”
 As flattering as it is that someone is interested in the choices that I make, it really boils down to the circumstances of the individuals involved.
 While I do allow all family members to go anywhere that I go, sit or sleep, there is no right or wrong answer to these questions.